Stephens City, Virginia: 20th century to present

+In the early 1900s limestone was discovered on the western side of Stephens City.
+Soon after a lime plant built by the M. J. Grove Lime Company began operations, near the Stephens City Station railway depot and the Stephens City Milling Company.
+This industrial area, nicknamed "Mudville", would later expand to include commercial businesses.
 The 20th century brought improvements to energy and domestic systems: electrical service was introduced in 1915; and in 1941, just before World War II, the town installed a water system.
+Passenger service at the train station ended in 1949.
+This event, along with the effects of a devastating 1936 fire that destroyed or damaged most of the buildings in Mudville, resulted in the demise of that part of town.

 The construction of Interstate 81 (I-81) during the early 1960s depressed business development in the town.
 The wagon road, which had been made part of U.S. Route 11, had led traffic through the center of town, but the interstate passed less than a tenth of a mile to the east, drawing off development, retail trade and ultimately, businesses.
 This caused downtown to decline.
-Developers constructed new residential subdivisions both within and outside the town boundaries to the east for access to I-81.
+Developers constructed new residential subdivisions both within and outside the town boundaries to the east for access to I-81, attracting commuters to purchase homes.
+In 1964, the town's sewer system and the only stoplight in the town limits were both installed.
+A permanent town hall opened in 1978.